A.D.:

 Tourism and Culture

-Nepal has been one of the most favored destinations for the Korean tourists.
+Nepal has been one of the most favoured destinations for the Korean tourists.
 The Mt.
-Everest and Lumbini- the birthplace of Buddha, are major attractions.
+Everest and Lumbini- the birthplace of the Buddha, are major attractions.
 Nepal’s natural sanctity and religious holy places attract Korean tourists.
 Both Nepal and the Republic of Korea have commonality in cultural values based on the ideals of Buddhism.
-Around 24000 tourists from the Republic of Korea visited Nepal in 2023.
-The figure stood at 27,071 in 2024.
+In the year 2025 a total of 23,591 Korean tourists visited Nepal.

 Bilateral Consultation Mechanism

 Nepal and the Republic of Korea concluded an agreement for the establishment of a Consultation Mechanism between the Foreign Ministries of both countries in October 2001.
+The Mechanism provides an opportunity for both sides to discuss various dimensions of bilateral relations and to forge understanding on further enhancing cooperation in future.
 The sixth meeting of the Bilateral Consultation Mechanism was held in Seoul on 14 April 2023.
-The Mechanism provides an opportunity for both sides to discuss various dimensions of bilateral relations and to forge understanding on further enhancing cooperation in upcoming days.

 Employment Permit System

 Nepal and the Republic of Korea have concluded an agreement to recruit Nepali workers under Employment Permit System (EPS) in 2007.
 Nepal’s participation in EPS system has been mutually rewarding to both countries.
-The Nepali youths are contributing to the economies of both countries by remitting their earning to Nepal and providing their services to the Korean economy.
-The Government of the Republic of Korea has been increasing the quota for Nepali workers under the EPS system.
-Additional 1900 quota was added to Manufacturing sector in 2024 making the total number to 16,300.
-Shipbuilding and Service sectors were added in 2024.
-Nepal ranks the first among 16 EPS Partner Countries.
+The Nepali youths are contributing to the economies of both countries by remitting their earnings to Nepal and providing their services to the Republic of Korea.

 Nepali Diaspora

-It is estimated that the number of Nepali nationals living is more than 70,000.
-Nepali community is estimated to be in the top 10 largest foreign communities.
-Out of the total number, there are about 47,000 under the EPS system, about 5,500 as students, and about 18,000 as others.
+It is estimated that the number of Nepali nationals living in the Republic of Korea is more than 91,000 including around 17,000 students.
+The Nepali community is one of the top 10 foreign communities.

 Cooperation at Regional and Multilateral Levels

 The Republic of Korea became an observer to SAARC in 2006.
-Since then, it has been actively undertaking programs to share its development experience with the SAARC member countries.
-Nepal and the republic of Korea have been cooperating with each other in many international forums including the United Nations on the issues of common interest.
+Since then, it has been actively undertaking programmes to share its development experience with the SAARC member countries.
+Nepal and the Republic of Korea have been cooperating with each other in many international forums including the United Nations on the issues of common interest.

 Korean Peninsula

-Korean Peninsula remains one of the issues being discussed at bilateral and multilateral levels.
-Nepal has the longstanding supportive position for the peaceful reunification of Korea as per the will of the Korean people.
+The Korean Peninsula remains one of the issues being discussed at bilateral and multilateral levels.
+Nepal has had the longstanding supportive position for the peaceful reunification of Korea as per the will of the Korean people.
 Nepal has the earnest wish to see peace, unity and stability in the Korean Peninsula.
-Nepal holds firm belief against any acts detrimental to international nuclear non – proliferation efforts and for the global efforts to establish peace and stability on the Korean Peninsula.
+Nepal holds firm belief against any acts detrimental to international nuclear non-proliferation efforts and for the global efforts to establish peace and stability on the Korean Peninsula.

 North East Asia Division